CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 This new flow prevents CPOs to download all Tokens of all eMSPs.
 For more description, see [?
 Custom OCPI flow to prevent eMSP Tokens download by CPOs]().

-### PULL Tokens: Retrieve Tokens of a single given eMSP
+### PULL Tokens : Retrieve Tokens of a single given eMSP

 The standard OCPI 2.1.1 Tokens pulling allows CPOs to get Tokens of all eMSPs in contract with them.
 In some cases, CPOs need only Tokens of a specific given eMSP.
 For example, when the CPO initializes data of an eMSP after signature of a new roaming agreement.